Photo by Anton Darius on Unsplash

 $ touch config # Create the file if not exists

-$ code config # Open the file in VS code or use any editor
+$ code config # Open the file in VS code or use any editorconfig file

 # Personal GitHub Account